 What are the biggest pains?

 The inability to create an extended workforce relationship leads to some of the biggest pains organizations currently have with their VMS.
-As businesses increasingly look to use the external workforce as a permanent part of their operations, they will need to maintain relationships with individual workers.
+As businesses increasingly use the external workforce as a permanent part of their operations, they will need to maintain relationships with individual workers.

 Research by Korn Ferry found that the USA is predicted to be hit the hardest by the talent deficit, and is set to cost the country $435.7 billion in lost revenue, or 1.5% of the whole US economy.